timmylindh/laravel-beanstalk-worker/README.md

     // The number of seconds to wait before retrying a job that encountered an uncaught exception.
     "backoff" => env("WORKER_BACKOFF", 0),

+    // The number of seconds a job may run before timing out.
+    'timeout' => env('WORKER_TIMEOUT', 60),

     // The maximum number of times a job may be attempted.
     "max_tries" => env("WORKER_MAX_TRIES", 1),
 ];